Retaining Wall Calculator guide

 • Do not use this as a safety design for a retaining wall.

-• Do not forget drainage stone, geogrid, backfill, compaction, setbacks, and soil pressure.
+• Do not forget drainage stone, drain pipe, filter fabric, geogrid, backfill, compaction, setback, embedment, and soil pressure.

-• Check permits and engineering rules, especially for taller walls or walls near loads.
+• Check permits and engineering rules, especially for taller walls, slopes, driveways, fences, buildings, water problems, or weak soils.

 Research and references